Holiday Party Hostessing

 5. WEAR COMFORTABLE SHOES

 - There is no witty way to put this one, but I am telling you, this is not the night for your new 6-inch Loubiton spikes.
 First of all, no one is going to be looking at your feet.
 If they are, well then you have friends with a weird foot fetish that you might want to address.
 You’re going to be running around on your feet all night, mitigate the risk of tripping or falling, and put on your most comfortable flats.
 We both had cute black boots on last night.
 If you’re a dude, Skip would recommend LLBean’s boat shoes.
-Reliable, fashionable, low-risk.
+Reliable, fashionable, low-risk, or you could buy a pair of comfy shoes from shoe hero.

 6. PUMP DA JAMZ